Texas Roadhouse Chili

 This is such an easy recipe – and it’s all in one pot!
 Let’s get started:

-- Lower temp and add chili powder, cumin, paprika, cumin, salt, pepper, brown sugar, vinegar and tomatoes.
+- LOWER temp and add chili powder, cumin, paprika, salt, pepper, brown sugar, vinegar and tomatoes.
 Mix well and crush tomatoes and meat to a fine texture.
 Simmer for 10 minutes.

-- In a small mason jar, whisk corn starch into 1/4 cup water.
+- WHISK corn starch into 1/4 cup water in a small mason jar.
 Pour corn starch mixture into the pot and stir.
 Cook for 10 more minutes so the chili will thicken.

-- Serve with sour cream, shredded cheese, diced red onion, avocado slices and crackers.
+- SERVE with your favorite toppings like a dollop of sour cream, shredded cheese, diced red onion, avocado slices and crackers.

 Get Heather’s NEW cookbook – Air Fryer Cooking for One today!